All you need to know about Traceables!!

 On this page you will find information about traceables, how to trace designs onto a canvas, what products you may be able to use to transfer, etc.

-Throughout my website, you may come across a tutorial that requires a traceable.
-Of course you can always draw your own design but often times it’s just easier to trace it onto the canvas!
+Of course you can always draw your own design onto the canvas with a good-oh-fashion pencil drawing but often times it’s just easier to trace it onto the canvas!

 Common Questions about Traceables:

-There are a few tutorials on my website that do suggest you enlarge the traceable.
+There are a few tutorials on my website that do suggest you enlarge the traceable but for the most part I usually do the enlarging for you in the PDF size for all my newer tutorials.

 How do I get the design onto the canvas?